A4 Steam on the South Devon Railway

 The saying ‘Hot Box’ means that when a bearing on an axle of a steam loco overheats.
 The cause of the problem is when the oil has dried out or leaked, which then overheats the bearings.

 I was at Dawlish with my friend John waiting for the steam tour to come to get some photographs.
 I had a new camera with me, a Canon 7D mk2.
 For some unknown reason the camera would not focus.
 I ended up very disappointed not getting any photos of my favourite steam loco.

 John’s photograph shows ‘The Royal Duchy’ tour passing through Dawlish.
 Photo © John Leonard

 I did not hear about what happened to the loco and where it ended up to until late that night.
 So, the following day, the 17th August 2015 I went out to Buckfastleigh station to get some photographs of my favourite class loco.
 I ended up buying a Canon 5D mk3 which I still use today.

 This photograph shows GWR 0-6-0PT No: 6412 hauling LNER A4 No: 60009 “Union of South Africa” from the station to the workshop for its repair.

 After staying at Buckfastleigh for 18 days the loco was finally given the green light to leave the South Devon Railway.
-It left the station at approx 17.00 and went down to Laira Depot at Plymouth to turn around on the depots triangle.
+It left the station at around 17.00 and went down to Laira Depot at Plymouth to turn around on the depot’s triangle.
 It then headed back to Bristol Temple Meads.